 By Randal O’Toole

-Randal O’Toole is a senior fellow with the Cato Institute and author of American Nightmare: How Government Undermines the Dream of Homeownership.
-He is a guest contributor for Cascade Policy Institute, Oregon’s free market public policy research center..
+Randal O’Toole (email@example.com) is a senior fellow with the Cato Institute and author of American Nightmare: How Government Undermines the Dream of Homeownership, which Cato will publish this May.
+He is a guest contributor for Cascade Policy Institute, Oregon’s free market public policy research center.